pooja098/pooja098.gihub.io/README.md

-# Welcome to Thakrani Associates
+# Thakrani Associates

 Thakrani Associates is a law firm based in Vadodara Gujarat, India.

+We provide expert legal counsel on civil and criminal matters.
+Apart from this Notary service is provided here.

 ## Members